schnorea/clang-ast-explorer/README.md

 1. **File Menu**: Open C++ source files for analysis
 2. **AST Tree View** (Top 50%):
-   - Click on nodes to select them
+   - Click on nodes to select them and highlight source code
    - Expand/collapse nodes to navigate the structure
    - Use View menu to expand/collapse all nodes
+3. **Source Code Viewer**:
+   - Click on any line to select the corresponding AST node (reverse navigation)
+   - Automatic syntax highlighting and extent visualization
 3. **Node Information** (Middle 25%):
    - Shows detailed information about the selected node
    - Includes location, type, tokens, and cursor-specific data